Matrilineality

 Matrilineality, at times called matriliny, is the tracing of kinship through the female line.
 It may also correlate with a social system in which people identify with their matriline, their mother's lineage, and which can involve the inheritance of property and titles.
 A matriline is a line of descent where a person inherits his or her mother's lineage.
 In a matrilineal descent system, individuals belong to the same descent group as their mothers.
-This is in contrast to the currently more popular pattern of patrilineal descent from which a family name is usually derived.
-The matriline of historical nobility was also called their enatic or uterine ancestry, corresponding to the patrilineal or "agnatic" ancestry.
+The matriline of historical nobility was also called their enatic or uterine ancestry, in contrast to the patrilineal or "agnatic" ancestry.
+The matriline is also sometimes referred to as the "distaff" side or "spindle" side.